cmstead/becoming-a-js-developer/git-cheat-sheet.md

     - `git pull upstream master`
 2. Make changes locally
 3. Commit local changes as usual
-4. Push to your branch as usual
+4. Push to your remote repository (origin) as usual
 5. When your feature work is done, create a new pull request from within Github